-Please note that Policy W6 Proposed Waste Site Allocations has been changed significantly.
-The previous policy outlined in detail the criteria used to select and assess sites.
-However, the new policy simply lists the sites that have been allocated.
-As the effects of these sites have been assessed (in the site assessment tables at the end of this document) it is no longer necessary to assess Policy W6.
+Please note that Policy W3 Proposed Waste Site Allocations was changed significantly between Preferred Approach and Publication Draft.
+The original policy outlined in detail the criteria used to select and assess sites.
+However, the updated policy simply listed the sites that were allocated.
+Since the effects of these sites are assessed separately (in the site assessment tables at the end of this document) it is no longer necessary to assess Policy W3.
+Between Publication Draft and Submission Draft, Sites 35 and 48 were removed from Policy W3 and between Submission Draft and Submission Draft Proposed Modifications the site allocation wording was amended; the site assessment tables now address the amended policy and site allocations.